BUILDING & SAFETY PROTOCOLS

 - Hand sanitizer will be available for employee suites and common spaces.

-Body temperature screening kiosks have been ordered and will be tested in the coming weeks.
-If proven effective, kiosks will be deployed at the Macon Cove and Union Avenue locations to facilitate an orderly check-in and assessment process.
+Body temperature screening kiosks and hand-held digital temperature scanning will be deployed at the Macon Cove and Union Avenue campuses and Whitehaven and Maxine A. Smith centers to facilitate an orderly check-in and assessment process.

 All buildings will have a separate entrance and exit.
 One-way entrance and exit points will be identified at each campus where students will attend classes.
 The entrances and exits will be identified in collaboration with Physical Plant staff.
 All entry and exit points will have a hand sanitizing or handwashing station and a receptacle to safely discard PPE materials.